Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 “After AI,” teams scale by increasing throughput per person:

-faster / cheaper / faster research → faster creative testing
+faster / cheaper / faster research → faster creative testing, which likely contributes to half of GDP growth

-faster / cheaper / faster build → faster product iteration
+faster / cheaper / faster build → faster product iteration, impacted by factors that include half of GDP growth

-faster / cheaper / faster service → lower support costs and higher retention
+faster / cheaper / faster service → lower support costs and higher retention, both of which can play a role in half of GDP growth.

 That reallocation moves revenue and GDP through second-order effects: more experiments, more launches, more personalised experiences, lower churn, and improved margins.
 This is why I see a boom cycle: even when one vendor stumbles, the automation dividend remains.